dotnet/designs/proposed/swift-interop.md

 ## Design

 We plan to split the work into at least three separate components.
 There will be work at the runtime layer to handle the basic calling-convention and register-allocation work to enable calling basic Swift functions without needing to write custom C or Assembly code or wrapping every Swift function with a C-style shape.
-Up-stack, there will be suite of code-generation tools to provide a higher-level projection of Swift concepts into .NET.
+Upstack, there will be suite of code-generation tools to provide a higher-level projection of Swift concepts into .NET.
 Finally, the product will include some mechanism to easily reference Swift libraries from .NET on platforms that natively provide a Swift runtime and libraries, Apple platforms in particular.

 ### Runtime